Rothamsted/bioknet-onto/README.md

 original link chains between pathways and proteins present in the BioPax data are simplified by means of the `bk:participates_in` relation.

-Another example, about the gene ontology term rederred by above:
+Another example, about the gene ontology term referred by above:

 ```Turtle
 obo:GO_0030014  a      bk:GeneOntologyTerms ;